The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 The symptoms of alcohol withdrawal can range from merely uncomfortable to dangerous and life-threatening, and seemingly mild side effects can worsen very quickly.

-There is never a situation in which a patient should undergo the detoxification process without the supervision of a medical professional.
+There is never a situation in which a patient should undergo the drug detoxification process without the supervision of a medical professional.

 The most dangerous aspect of alcohol withdrawal is the very real possibility of developing severe withdrawal symptoms, such as alcoholic seizures or delirium tremens.